Nek5000/NekExamples/RANSChannel/README.md

-# RANS modle for 2D chnnel flow
+# RANS model for 2D channel flow

-This example demonstrates the use of the standar k-tau turbulence model.
+This example demonstrates the use of the standard k-tau turbulence model.